GamehunterKaan/AutoPWN-Suite/README.md

 - Argument for passing custom nmap flags.
 - Specify your arguments using a config file.
 - Send scan results via webhook or email.
-- Works on Linux, Windows and MacOS.
+- Works on Linux and MacOS.

 ## How does it work?